nus-cs2103-AY2223S1/ip/docs/README.md

 Expected outcome:

-A message informing you of what command was undone and the result.
+A message informing you of that the command was undone and the corresponding message.

 ```
-(depends on the previous command)
+(if the previous command was unmark)
+Nice!
+I've marked this task as done:
+  [D][X] Collect laptop (by: Oct 10 2022)
 ```